4 Vectors

 \vec{x}/a=\frac{\vec{x}}{a}=\frac{1}{a}\vec{x}=a^{-1}\vec{x}=\vec{x}\div a

-Scalar–vector addition and subtraction work in similar fashion.
+Scalar–vector addition works in similar fashion.
 To add scalar to a vector:

 \vec{x}-a=\left(x_1+a,x_2+a,\ldots,x_n+a\right)